Design and optimization of neural networks for multifidelity cosmological emulation: Methods

 We briefly recap the { Goku} simulation suite and the specific data we use in this work.
 This paper focuses on the machine learning techniques we have developed for building highly optimized emulation models.
 For more details on the simulation suite, please refer to Ref.~\cite{Yang2025}.

 { Goku} is a suite of $N$-body simulations that covers 10 cosmological parameters, performed using the { MP-Gadget} code~\cite{Feng2018}.
 A relatively large number of low-fidelity (LF) simulations were sampled in the parameter space using a sliced Latin hypercube design~\cite{Qian2012}, and a small number of high-fidelity (HF) cosmologies were chosen from the LF cosmologies so as to optimize the available HF information. { Goku} includes two Latin hypercubes that cover different parameter boxes, { Goku-W} and { Goku-N}, with wide and narrow ranges of parameters, respectively.
 For convenience of testing the methods, only { Goku-W} will be used in this study.
-We note that the emulator trained on { Goku-W} exhibit larger generalization errors than that trained on { Goku-N}~\cite{Yang2025}, underscoring the need for improved modeling over this broader parameter space.
-Although there are two LF nodes, L1 and L2, we only use L2 in this study (hereafter, we refer to L2 as LF).\footnote{L2 corresponds to the $k$ range where emulation error dominates total uncertainty, making it more suitable for evaluating improvement from the applied techniques.} We summarize the LF and HF simulations in Table~\ref{tab:sims}.
+We note that the emulator trained on { Goku-W} exhibits larger generalization errors than that trained on { Goku-N}~\cite{Yang2025}, underscoring the need for improved modeling over this broader parameter space.
+Although there are two LF nodes, L1 and L2, we only use L2 in this study (hereafter, we refer to L2 as LF).\footnote{L2 corresponds to the $k$ range where emulation error dominates total uncertainty, making it more suitable for evaluating improvement from the applied techniques.} We have nevertheless verified that the techniques developed in this work can also improve models trained on L1 simulations (see Appendix~\ref{app:L1_optimal} for an NN emulator trained on the HF and L1 nodes of { Goku-W}).
+We summarize the LF and HF simulations in Table~\ref{tab:sims}.
 The redshifts considered are $z = 0, 0.2, 0.5, 1, 2$ and $3$.
 The matter power spectra measured from these simulations, along with their cosmologies, are the data we use to train the neural networks.

 Specifically, the input of the target model are the 10 cosmological parameters\footnote{In practice, they are normalized to $[-0.5, 0.5]$.}, i.e., the input vector $\mathbf{x} \in \mathbb{R}^{d_\mathrm{in}}$, where $d_\mathrm{in} = 10$.
 The output is the matter power spectrum at a series of $k$ modes and redshifts, i.e., the output vector